yiliyassh/opentoolkits/distro.md

 -  2018-07-18: Development release: FreeNAS 11.2-BETA1
 -
 Headlines...
+-  2024-03-21 >TrueNAS CORE to continue, new release planned in June 2024
 -  2024-02-14 >TrueNAS to introduce Fast Dedup
 -  2023-12-14 >TrueNAS patches ZFS issue and shares background information on the bug
 -  2023-06-29 >TrueNAS offers SMB Multichannel support